How to Help Friends and Family

 A dignified place to do difficult work

 Our work happens in a surprisingly non-institutional setting: a gracious home hidden away in a historic West Michigan neighborhood.
-This is an inviting space where women participate in a variety of programs, including Residential Treatment, individual and group therapy, Reiki and more.
+This is an inviting space where women participate in a variety of programs, including Residential Treatment, individual and group therapy, yoga and more.

 Families are a crucial part of the recovery process